Bio

 Artist statement

-“Photography as a way to build one’s own world around what is absent, elusive, or left behind.”
+“Photography as a way to build one’s own world around what is absent, fading, or left behind.”

 As a child, I would wander for hours through fields and forests.
 I built huts out of branches and found materials, in places that were just for me.
 As soon as my hut was finished, I would retreat inside to watch, wait, and disappear.
 Outside, I found something I couldn’t always find at home or in the village: comfort, freedom, and the sense that I could be myself.
 That’s how I built my own world.